Best MagSafe Charger for iPhone 17 (2026): 3 Top Picks

 As an Amazon Associate fone.tips earns from qualifying purchases.
 Prices and availability on Amazon are accurate as of the date above and subject to change.

-In our testing with a 20W Anker USB-C PD adapter (sold separately), both Zolo pads charged an iPhone 17 Pro at the full Qi2 rate and held it through the first part of the charge before the phone tapered to protect the battery.
+With a 20W or higher USB-C PD adapter (sold separately), both Zolo pads charge an iPhone 17 Pro at the full Qi2 rate and hold it through the first part of the charge before the phone tapers to protect the battery.
 According to the Qi wireless charging standard overview, Qi2 certification means a pad meets the same Magnetic Power Profile Apple uses for MagSafe, so an iPhone 17 negotiates the identical 15W ceiling.

 Two trade-offs to know.